flatads/document/README_en.md

 >
 > Name: the name of the Ad placement, generally can be named as "APPNAME_TYPE_SIZE";
 >
-> Floor Bid: the floor price of the Ad placement, only the ads higher than the floor price will be filled;
+> Bid Floor: the floor price of the Ad placement, only the ads higher than the floor price will be filled;
 >
 > Placement Type: the type of the Ad placement, including Banner, Native, Interstitial, Rewarded Ad;
 >